Remote access: RDS

 File Access – H and I drives

 You can launch the RDS RemoteApp MS Word, and open and save files from shared locations such as your personal H drive, OneDrive for Business and other shared drives (e.g. J shared for staff or I Courses for students).
+These shared drives are automatically available within RDS applications.

 You can also launch File Explorer directly, browse to a file and open it from there.
 If you double-click a .docx file, it will launch the RDS RemoteApp version of MS Word and open that file.
 Similarly, other supported file types (e.g. most MS Office docs, PDFs etc) will open in their respective application when opened from File Explorer.